akkoc16/W-Clock-Desktop-App/README.md

 #Features

-Event Scheduler
+Event Scheduler,
-Daily Weather Info
+Daily Weather Info,
-Timer
+Timer,
-Stopwatch
+Stopwatch,
-Digital Clock on top
+Digital Clock on top,
-Alarms music settings
+Alarms music settings,
-Custom alarms and timers setup autosaving Notifications on the bottom right of the screen Minimize in notification area
+Custom alarms and timers setup autosaving, Notifications on the bottom right of the screen, Minimize in notification area,
 Pin always on top